Tight Virginia governor's race sets tone on Election Day eve

 Biden’s approval ratings have fallen in recent weeks.
 And the Democratic-controlled Congress has yet to approve a major public works bill or a sweeping spending package that would dramatically increase government support for the social safety net.

 Both McAuliffe and Youngkin were campaigning Monday in greater Richmond, the state capital, whose fast-growing suburbs could swing the race.
-More than 200 supporters, including families with children, attended an afternoon Youngkin rally in a small airport hanger.

-The candidates each also planned stops in Roanoke and McAuliffe had a northern Virginia swing set for Monday night.
+An energetic crowd of what his campaign said was around 800 people filled a hangar at a small airport for a Youngkin speech that invoked the Founding Fathers.

+“This is a moment for Virginians to push back on this left, liberal progressive agenda and take our commonwealth back,” Youngkin said.

+Several attendees decried Biden but also complimented Youngkin for keeping the race focused on Virginia, not Washington.

 Youngkin has made pledges to ensure parents have greater say in what their kids are taught a centerpiece of his campaign — possibly foreshadowing similar arguments GOP candidates will use across the country in races next year.

-The largely overlapping campaigning stops followed each side working to ensure their most ardent supporters were fired up over the weekend.
-Youngkin spent Sunday in the far southwest tip of the state, a Republican stronghold.
+The overlapping campaigning locales followed each side working to ensure their most ardent supporters were fired up over the weekend.
+Youngkin visited the far southwest tip of the state, a Republican stronghold.

 McAuliffe has brought in a series of high-profile supporters including President Joe Biden, former President Barack Obama and celebrity musicians Pharrell Williams and Dave Matthews in the final stretch.
 Youngkin, meanwhile, has eschewed virtually all public campaign visits from well-known party allies who would typically flock to a hot race.